matheusfenolio/next-level-week-2020/README.md

 $ yarn seed
 ```

-Now, les's put it to run :muscle:
+Now, let's put it to run :muscle:
 Still inside the folder, execute this command:

 ```shell
 $ yarn dev
 ```

-You server will run in http://localhost:3333
+Your server will run at http://localhost:3333

 ### web

-This the front end of the application, but not all of it.
-In this part you'll be able to create new points of recycle collect.
+This a part of the front-end of the application.
+In this part you'll be able to create new recycling points.
 In your terminal run inside the **web** folder:

 ```shell
 $ yarn start
 ```

-Then the application shoul be on: http://localhost:3000
+After the server is ready, the application should be accessed at: http://localhost:3000

 ### mobile

 Now you'll be able to see your registers.
-But first :grin: you need to download an app in your cellphone.
-The name of the app is Expo and you can found the link here:
+But first :grin: you need to download an app in your phone.
+The name of the app is Expo and you can find the link here:

 **IOS** https://apps.apple.com/br/app/expo-client/id982107779

 **Android** https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en

-Go to the terminal again and run inside the **mobile** folder:
+Run the terminal inside of the **mobile** folder:

 ```shell
 $ yarn start
 ```

 You'll be redirect to a web page where you can see a QRCode.
-Now, scan the QRCode with your cellphone.
+Now, scan the QRCode with your phone.

-**Warning**: Android's expo app you have the option too scan the code from there, but in IOS you should open your camera and scan from there.
+**Warning**: In Android's expo app you have the option too scan the code from there.
+In IOS you should open your camera and scan from there.

-Now, you should be redirect to the app.
-Wait it load and then enjoy! :tada:
+Now, you should be redirected to the app.
+Wait until it loads and then enjoy! :tada:

 ### Notes

-If you know how NLW was, you probably realize of this project is not exactly equal of the presented in the course.
+If you know how NLW was, you probably notice that this project is not exactly equal to the one presented in the course. and yes, you're right!
+I changed some details.
-And yes, you right!
-I modified some details.
-Following there, I'll list all modifications:
+Below there are lists of all changes:

 #### server

-- Backend handle if the 'sigla' and 'nome' from states.
+- Backend can now handle with the 'sigla' and 'nome' from IBGE's api.
-- Separated files to IBGE api.
+- Separated files for IBGE's api methods.
-- Sending the image url to a specific point too.
+- Sends the urls catergories images to a specific point.

 #### web

-- Imlemented the finish screen, where you can see if the register was stored.
+- Implemented the final screen, where you can see if the register was stored.

 #### mobile

-- Separated files to IBGE api.
+- Separated files for IBGE's api.
 - Picker selector for 'Estado' and 'Cidade'.
-- Created a method to calculate the distance between the user to the point.
-(It isn't precisable, but it will able me to add a new feature: put a range filter)
+- Created a method to calculate the distance between the user and the recycling point.
+(It isn't accurate, but it will enable me to add a new feature: Create a range filter)
-- In the page Details instead of just write the categories, I printed the imagem of them.
+- In the page Details instead of just writing the categories, I show images of them.
-- Created a new button to redirect you to your map app, where will already be with a route selected.
+- Created a new button to redirect you to your map app, where there will be a route created.

 ### References